|Jean LeLoup & Bob Ponterio

 If a microphone's specifications include "signal to noise ratio", a high signal to noise ratio will sound best.
 Another way to improve your microphone's sound is to use a pre-amp (see below).

-The sound card in a computer can create sound, process sound from input sources, and send sound to output destinations.
+The sound circuits in a computer can create sound, process sound from input sources, and send sound to output destinations.
 A sound recorder may capture sound from a microphone (mic in) or from an audio device (line in).
 It is possible to control which source will be used by opening the volume control.
 This utility controls the output or playback volume of a number of devices (microphone, line in, CD audio, midi, wave, etc.).

 Microphones may be unidirectional (best at capturing sound coming from a single direction) or omnidirectional (captures sound coming from all directions).
 Microphones can also be mono or stereo.
 Plugging a mono microphone into a steeo jack may result in unwanted noise on one of the channels.

 Amplified Lavelier mics clipped onto the speaker's clothing have the advantage of getting more of the speaker's voice than background simply because they are close to the speaker.
 A good option for wireless Lavelier mics is the Audio-Technica ATR288W.
 These work great of the subject might be moving around.

 For quick interactive communication, a simple monophonic mic & earphone are very easy to set up without wasting time.

 Some microphones connect to the computer using a USB connection.
 Since USB is digital, the quality of the sound will depend only on the quality of the USB microphone.
 Some more expensive USB microphones such as the Blue Yeti have high quality analog to digital conversion, multiple configurations (stereo, omni-directional, cartoid, figure 8, and built-in monitor jacks.

 USB Webcams usually also have built-in microphones; so you could also use your webcam as a microphone.
 Their quality varies considerably.